Barbecuing Roast Beef for a Crowd

 Set prepared roast on rack in roasting pan.
 If using a foil roasting pan, place roasting pan on a rimmed baking sheet for increased stability.

-Insert an oven-safe meat thermometer into thickest portion of roast, placing tip of thermometer as near to centre of roast as possible.
+Insert an oven-safe meat thermometer into thickest portion of roast, placing tip of thermometer as near to the centre of the roast as possible.
 Do not let thermometer touch bone or gristle.

 To prevent roast drippings from burning, pour water into roasting pan to a depth of 1/2 inch (1.25 cm).
 Replenish water as necessary during cooking.
 Do not allow water to boil dry.

 Place pan with roast on barbecue grid.
-Cook roast, with lid down, until meat thermometer registers 140°F (60°C).
-Transfer roast to a platter and cover with foil.
+Cook roast, with the lid down, until meat thermometer registers 140°F. Transfer roast to a platter and cover with foil.
 Allow roast to stand for 30 minutes before carving.
 As this is a large roast, the internal temperature of the roast will continue to rise several degrees during standing.